mthorning/matt-thorning.dev/src/pages/2019-02-03-promises/index.md

 We prepend the `async` keyword to the function declaration and then use `await` anywhere we want to pause execution to wait for a promise to resolve.

-Unfortunately, error handling with async/await is not as clean as before and the only way (that I know of!) to achieve the same level of error handling as above is to wrap everything in a `try/catch` block:
+Unfortunately, error handling with async/await is not as clean as before and the only way (that I know of) to achieve the same level of error handling as above is to wrap everything in a `try/catch` block:
 ```javascript
 async function getData() {
   try {